-Doug Gore was appointed Acting Regional Administrator of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) Region VIII Denver office in April 2013.
-As Acting Regional Administrator, he is responsible for FEMA emergency preparedness, mitigation, and disaster response and recovery activities in the states of Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.
+Doug Gore has served as the Deputy Regional Administrator for the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) Region VIII Denver office since 1995.
+In this role, he coordinates day-to-day operations and assistance within the states of Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.

 Throughout his career, Mr. Gore has provided leadership to FEMA disaster operations.
 In this role, he has served as the President’s Federal Coordinating Officer (FCO) and as the Deputy FCO for Mitigation.

-Mr. Gore became Deputy Regional Director in 1995, coordinating the day-to-day operations of FEMA Region VIII, and has served as Acting Regional Administrator on previous occasions when the Regional Administrator’s office was vacant.
+Mr. Gore has often served as the Acting Regional Administrator on occasions when the Regional Administrator position was vacant.